cesaro/dpu/doc/notes.rst

   assume that c1 is marked with that color

 - We reserve a fixed capacity for the vector Disset::stack to avoid rellocations that break pointers in the linked lists.
-This could be done more nicely done.
+This could be more nicely done.

 - do a simple configure script, allowing to select for debug compilation (CONFIG_DEBUG, -g, no optimization) and release compilation (undef